EVE: Valkyrie Showcases Just How Close ‘True’ VR May Be

 It’s no big surprise then, that Oculus wants to keep the development of EVE: Valkyrie as in-house as possible.

-But there’s yet another twist to this tale.
+But there’s yet another twist.
 Oculus Rift isn’t the only product out there geared towards immersive VR experiences.
-Others are popping all the time, many of them designed for use with Oculus Rift, rather than competing with it.
-And Oculus VR may not have the only VR headset available, given a few years for other companies to catch up.
+Others are popping up all the time, many of them are designed for use with Oculus Rift, rather than competing with it.
+And Oculus may not have the only VR headset available, given a few years for other companies to catch up.